Tenzro Testnet is live. Get testnet TNZO

 Option 1: One-Click Join (Create New)

 The simplest way to get started.
-This auto-provisions a cryptographic keypair, creates a multi-signature wallet, registers your TDIP identity on the ledger, and detects your hardware profile -- all in a single command.
+This auto-provisions a cryptographic keypair, creates a multi-signature wallet, registers your TDIP identity on the ledger, detects your hardware profile, and issues an onboarding key for authenticated access — all in a single command.

 # Via CLI